 The government-wide financial statements for ESU No. 19 are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenue is recognized when earned and expenses are recognized at the time liabilities are incurred, regardless of when the related cash flows take place.
-Property tax revenue is recognized in the year for which they are levied.
+Revenues are recognized when earned and expenses are recognized at the time liabilities are incurred, regardless of when the related cash flows take place.
+Property tax revenue is recognized in the year for which it is levied.
 Revenue from grants is recognized in the fiscal year in which all eligibility requirements have been satisfied.